sasi-arunachalam/Removing-mouse-contamination-from-WES/README.md

 The program take three  arguments:  mouseAlignment humanAlignment outputPrefix

-The program has 10 outputs : ( WES FAStq file is a paired end reads)
+The program has 10 stats outputs  and four BAM file outputs: ( WES FAStq file is a paired end reads)

+Stats output:

 Human_only reads  = Aligned perfectly to human reference Human_better reads = Both the pair has better score for human alignment